Widget Configuration

 Once you select the Internal Record Widget type, you'll be guided to further settings to customize the widget according to your requirements.
+The image below shows how this setting looks like.

 - Widget Config Name- Assign a unique name to identify this widget configuration easily.